dwavesystems/dimod/docs/introduction.rst

 Introduction
 ============

-The dimod API provides a binary quadratic model (BQM) class that contains Ising and quadratic unconstrained binary optimization (QUBO) models used by samplers such as the D-Wave system.
+The dimod API provides a binary quadratic :term:`model` (BQM) class that contains :term:`Ising` and quadratic unconstrained binary optimization (\ :term:`QUBO`\ ) models used by :term:`sampler`\ s such as the D-Wave system.
-It provides utilities for constructing new samplers and composed samplers.
+It provides utilities for constructing new samplers and :term:`composed sampler`\ s.
 It also provides useful functionality for working with these models and samplers.
+Its reference examples include several samplers and composed samplers.

 Ising and QUBO Formulations
 ---------------------------